+The EQA will confirm which courses are running, and whether there are learners registered.
 The EQA will then agree a date for the visit and timings for key activities.
 The date of this visit should be appropriate for when learners require certification.
 The EQA will send you a monitoring visit plan setting out what you have agreed.